nicolastoon/basketball-demo/README.md

 ---

+## 🧠 Your Challenge

+Choose one of two tracks — or attempt both:

+### 1. 🔎 Visual Tracking (Open-ended)
+Reconstruct the 30 second clip [DukeAuburn.mp4] using code — visualize player and ball movement, generate insights, or recreate possession logic.
+Add your own spin: shot quality, spacing metrics, or player roles.

+### 2. 📊 Clustering & Pattern Recognition
+Using only positional and time-series data, cluster or classify key sequences.
+You might identify defensive formations, pick-and-roll actions, or off-ball movement types.

+---

 ## 📂 Data Summary: `RaptorsVHornets.json`

 This file contains high-resolution SportVU player and ball tracking data from an NBA game between the **Charlotte Hornets** and **Toronto Raptors** on **January 1, 2016**.
 We’ve clipped a ~30-second segment for this challenge (resembling a typical NCAA half-court possession), which you’ll use to build your solution.